Who pays the legal fees in a divorce?

 It’s important to know what the law says about paying legal fees for a divorce in England and Wales.

-There appears to be a myth that the other side (known as the respondent) always pays the fees for a divorce when in reality this is not the case in the majority of divorce cases.
+There appears to be a myth that the other side (known as the Respondent) always pays the fees for a divorce when in reality this is not the case in the majority of divorce cases.

 What are the fees in a divorce?

 Regardless of how you choose to file for divorce, be it with an online divorce provider, a local solicitor or you go alone and do it yourself, there is still a court fee to pay.

 If you just want to get divorced and not secure your finances afterward by obtaining a consent order that is the only fee payable.

 If you want to obtain a legally binding financial order there is an additional court fee to pay, which is outlined below;